Bridgeconn/usfm-grammar/docs/comparison.md

-# Comparison of usfm-grammar and usfm-js Libraries
+# Comparison of usfm-grammar(version 1.0.0) and usfm-js Libraries

 ## The Basic USFM Components